How to maximize value with your Amex Platinum Card

 See these posts for ideas:

 Amex regularly comes out with awesome offers that can be loaded to your Amex card.
-For an overview of some of the best ones (and how to use them in non-obvious ways), see: Amex Offer Cheat Sheet.
+See our list of all current Amex Offers that gets updated frequently.

 The Platinum Perk Checklist